MohamedMamdoouh/Tansekak/README.md

 **Vibe coded project** — built iteratively with AI-assisted development.

-Tansekak (تنسيقك) is an admission eligibility checker for Egyptian Thanaweya Amma (high school) graduates.
+Tansekak is an admission eligibility checker for Egyptian Thanaweya Amma (high school) graduates.
 Students enter their academic track and total score; the app compares those values against official cutoff scores for the current admission year and shows which university faculties they are likely eligible for.

 Students can also look up official Thanaweya results by seating number and see their track rank among peers.